Funeral Home Business Insurance

 General liability insurance: protects the business when being sued from claims of bodily injury, personal injury, or property damage to another party.

-Commercial auto insurance: coverage for any limos, hearses, and other vehicles used in the business.
+Commercial auto insurance: protects any limos, hearses, and other vehicles used in the business.
 Including any non-owned or hired vehicles, you or your employees may use in the operation of the business.

 Frequently Asked Questions: